-- copying someone else's work in part or in whole, and presenting it as your own - using material directly from print or digital mediums without reference to the source - building on the ideas of another person without reference to the source - plagiarism such as buying, stealing or borrowing another person's work and presenting it as your own - submitting work that another person, such as a parent, tutor or subject expert, has contributed to substantially - using words, ideas, designs, or the work of others in practical and performance tasks without appropriate acknowledgement - breaching school examination rules - cheating in an in-class assessment/examination, including having access to mobile devices - using non-approved aids during an assessment task - providing false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.
+- copying someone else's work in part or in whole and presenting it as your own. - using material directly from print or digital mediums without reference to the source. - building on the ideas of another person without reference to the source. - plagiarism such as buying, stealing or borrowing another person's work and presenting it as your own. - submitting work that another person, such as a parent, tutor or subject expert, has contributed to substantially. - using words, ideas, designs, or the work of others in practical and performance tasks without appropriate acknowledgement. - breaching school examination rules. - cheating in an in-class assessment/examination, including having access to mobile devices. - using non-approved aids during an assessment task. - providing false explanations to explain work not handed in by the due date. - assisting another student to engage in malpractice. - the use of ChatGPT or other artificial intelligence programs may result in malpractice.

 Malpractice in school-based assessment is a serious offence.
-It distorts legitimate measures of a student's achievements by advantaging the individual, and disadvantaging other students.
+It distorts legitimate measures of a student's achievements by advantaging the individual and disadvantaging other students.
 Malpractice may affect the order in which HSC students are ranked and distort the moderation process applied to internal assessment marks.